 Atlee and Mary Yoder own and operate Diversity Farm along with their 13 children.
 The farm is on 80 acres of pasture and tillage nestled in a large Old Order Amish community in Morley, Michigan.
 Diversity Farm has been offering a successful vegetable CSA program for over 10 years and is home to a small dairy herd, horses, pigs, sheep, chickens, ducks, turkeys, and some dogs and cats.

 Atlee serves as chapter leader for the local Big Rapids chapter of the Weston A. Price Foundation.
 As a constant student of agronomy, he is active in his own community as a resource for learning biological farming methods as well as a distributor of products which support those methods.
 Like many Amish community members, Atlee learned to use conventional farming practices, but after acquiring his own farm over a decade ago, he was dissatisfied with the results of both his own health and his farm products which led him to study other methods of caring for his land and his health by trying to understand the causes of disease instead of treating the visible symptoms.
 The result of his ongoing study and teaching has been a thriving small farm that continues to grow in productivity and capacity for supporting life in all its forms.

 So...
 Who's Operating the Website?

-Ryan Doran-Fisher has been working with Atlee and Mary for 10 years delivering milk, produce, and a variety of other products.
+Ryan Doran-Fisher has been working with Atlee and Mary for over 10 years delivering milk, produce, and a variety of other products.
 He's even pulled a few weeds from time to time and harvested some produce for the CSA.
 He hasn't yet received an invitation to milk a cow but Kathryn did get to ride in a buggy once.